article by Rex Pitts

 In the 1930s during the recession Britain imposed import duties on foreign goods.
 As Britain was Spears largest market and they didn't want to lose any of it, they sent Richard Spear over to the UK to set up an import business here and left his brother Hermann in charge of the factory at Nuremberg.
 Richard was lucky enough to find a suitable empty factory in Enfield and he set up a manufacturing business there in 1932.
 During the course of the Second World War things became increasingly difficult for the Spears family because they were Jews.
 The factory was eventually bought from them at a knock down price under threats.

 Even after the war was over Spears Nuremberg factory wasn't returned to them until 1948 and only returned to production in 1950.
 One condition which applied to the two factories once the German factory was restored to the family was that the English factory made no German goods and the German factory made no English goods.
 It never returned to the volume of output that there had been in the 1920s.
-By 1984 the German factory was closed but the Enfield is still working today.
+By 1984 the German factory was closed but the Enfield factory was still working.